 - 1 teaspoon garam masala ~ Or your favorite curry blend

-- 1 teaspoon Kashmiri ground red chili ~ Or 1/2 teaspoon cayenne; substitutions
+- 1 1/2 teaspoon Kashmiri ground red chili ~ To taste, or 1/2 teaspoon cayenne; substitutions

-- 1 tablespoon ginger garlic paste ~ Or 1 1/2 teaspoons each garlic and ginger grated or finely minced
+- 1 1/2 tablespoons ginger garlic paste ~ Or 2 teaspoons each garlic and ginger grated or finely minced

-- 2 to 4 small green chilies ~ Finely chopped.
-See Notes below.
+- 2 teaspoons small green chili ~ Finely chopped.
+More to taste; see Notes

 - 2 teaspoons Worcestershire sauce ~ Or 2 teaspoons lime juice

-- 1/4 cup fresh mint leaves ~ Chopped, more to taste
+- 1/4 cup fresh mint leaves ~ Optional but recommended, chopped

 - 1 large egg ~ Or two tablespoons of thick plain yogurt

-- 1 teaspoon sea or table salt ~ Or at least 1 1/2 teaspoons of Kosher salt
+- 1 scant teaspoon sea or table salt ~ To taste.
+Or 1 1/2 teaspoons of Kosher salt

-- 3 tablespoons ghee or oil ~ Divided, more if toasting the buns
+- 2 tablespoons ghee or oil ~ More if toasting the buns

 - 4 burger buns ~ Optional